thenexthub/Codira/docs/ABI/TypeMetadata.rst

 Type Metadata
 -------------

-The Swift runtime keeps a **metadata record** for every type used in a program, including every instantiation of generic types.
+The Codira runtime keeps a **metadata record** for every type used in a program, including every instantiation of generic types.
 These metadata records can be used by (TODO: reflection and) debugger tools to discover information about types.
 For non-generic nominal types, these metadata records are generated